 And bury the lower end of the stakes in the potting soil.
 Make sure to use 2-4 stakes that you interweave through different sides of the tomato cage.

-How to plant the pumpkin seeds in the pot?
+7. Plant the pumpkin seeds in the pot

 You can get the pumpkin seeds from a nursery, garden center, or you can buy them online.
 I suggest planting the seeds directly in the pot if you can.
 That’s because the pumpkin roots are sensitive and don’t prefer to be disturbed.

 But if you have a short growing season, you will have to start the seeds indoors 2-3 weeks before the last frost date.
 I recommend using a peat pot to start seeds because you can transplant the peat pot itself in the larger pot without disturbing the roots.